 The National Hydrological Monitoring Programme (NHMP) was started in 1988 and is undertaken jointly by the Centre for Ecology & Hydrology and the British Geological Survey.
 The NHMP aims to provide an authoritative voice on hydrological conditions throughout the UK, to place them in a historical context and, over time, identify and interpret any emerging hydrological trends.
 Such information is essential for improved water management strategies and its dissemination helps to increase public understanding of hydrological and water resources issues.

 This is accomplished through regular monthly and annual bulletins, occasional reports on floods and droughts, and engagement with the media.
 Hydrological analysis and interpretation within the programme is based on the data holdings of the National River Flow Archive (NRFA; maintained by CEH) and National Groundwater Level Archive (NGLA; maintained by BGS), including rainfall, river flows, borehole levels, and reservoir stocks.

-The NHMP is run with the cooperation of the Met Office, and the principal Measuring Authorities of the Environment Agency (England), Natural Resources Wales, the Scottish Environmental Protection Agency, and the Rivers Agency (Northern Ireland).
+The NHMP is run with the cooperation of the Met Office, and the principal Measuring Authorities of the Environment Agency (England), Natural Resources Wales, the Scottish Environmental Protection Agency, and for Northern Ireland, the Deparment for Infrastructure - Rivers.

 The NHMP depends on the active cooperation of many data suppliers.
 This cooperation is gratefully acknowledged.